 3) Camp wide activity participation

-If one of the troop's patrols competes the All Camp Challenge the troop will be awarded 15 points.
-5 additional points awarded for completing all challenges.
+If one of the troop's patrols competes the All Camp Challenge the troop will be awarded 25 points.
+5 additional points awarded for completing 75% of the challenges.
+10 additional points for completing all challenges.

 4) Friendship Fire